3lbits/nrl-docs/pages/nrl-uploader.md

 The Excel file conists of 2 sheets that needs to be named correctly.
 You can provide only one of the two if needed or both.

+A Template file can be found [here](https://github.com/3lbits/nrl-docs/blob/main/templates/nrl_uploader_Trimble_NIS_template.xlsx).
+Use the download file button to see and use content

 **Marks:**
 - **Optional values can be empty, but the column must exist**
 - **For NRL Linje we will use Topp as Høydereferanse even if you have provided Fot.
 If Fot is provided we will convert the z coordinate by adding vertikalavstand**